-The PTB indicator showed a decrease from 3.6 million tonnes to 2 million tonnes (42.8 percent) in 2009-2014.
-The extreme decrease was especially recorded between 2011 and 2012 when PTB dropped from 5 million tonnes to 236 thousand tonnes (95.2 percent).
-The indicator again significantly grew to 2.7 million tonnes in 2013.
-In per capita expression, PTB ranged from 22.5 kilograms to 472.7 kilograms per capita (Table 6).
+The PTB indicator showed an increase from 4.7 million tonnes to 5.1 million tonnes (8.7%) in 2010-2015.
+An extreme decrease was recorded between 2011 and 2012 when PTB dropped from 5 million tonnes to 236 thousand tonnes (95.2%).
+The indicator again significantly grew to 2.7 million tonnes in 2013, went down to

+2 million tonnes in 2014 and grew to 5.1 million tonnes in 2015.
+In per capita expression, PTB ranged from 22.5 kilograms to 483 kilograms per capita (Table 6).
 The PTB indicator indicates whether or not there are shifts of environmental pressure from the Czech Republic abroad and vice versa.
-It is possible to assume from the positive values that there was a net export of environmental pressure in 2009-2014 (the pressure exerted by the Czech Republic abroad by means of import was bigger than the pressure exerted on the Czech Republic by foreign countries by means of export)1.
+It is possible to assume from the positive values that there was a net export of environmental pressure in 2010-2015 (the pressure exerted by the Czech Republic abroad by import was bigger than the pressure exerted on the Czech Republic by foreign countries by their export)1.
 This fact could be controversial from the viewpoint of sustainable development.
 The PTB indicator further shows foreign material dependency of the Czech Republic.
 When PTB shows high positive values the country may encounter problems if there is a scarcity or a steep increase in prices of commodities on international markets.
-The decrease in PTB in the monitored period, an especially in 2012, can therefore be considered favourable.

-Looking at the PTB material categories, fossil fuels and metal ores recorded the most positive values.
+Looking at the PTB material categories, fossil fuels and metal ores recorded the most positive values and mostly positive values were also recorded for other unspecified products (they only showed a negative value in 2014).
 These commodities have to be imported, because their sources are either insufficient in the Czech Republic or their mining is not profitable.
-PTB of fossil fuels showed an increase by 22.7 percent in 2009-2014, PTB of metal ores grew by 46.7 percent.
+PTB of fossil fuels grew by 13.9%, PTB of metal ores by 5.1% and PTB of other unspecified products by 32.4% in 2010-2015.
 On the other hand PTB of biomass recorded significantly negative values, which even decreased in the monitored period.
 It means that the biomass export was exceeding biomass import at a growing rate in the Czech Republic.
-Physical trade balance was negative also for non-metallic minerals in 2009-2014.
+Physical trade balance was negative also for non-metallic minerals and for waste (with the exception of 2015).